davlug3/24-Hours-Code-Challenge-Weather-Forecast/README.md

-"#Weather-Forecast - a 24 hour coding challenge"
+Weather-Forecast - a 24 hour coding challenge